 3. Broader Impacts: Describe this equipment/infrastructure enhancement’s or service contract's direct contribution to a new tangible public benefit, beyond its research goals.

 4. Funding Information: Describe why this equipment/tool or service contract has not been funded from other sources.
 If applicable, provide a detailed description of this equipment or tool’s eligibility for external matching; include the sponsor, status of application, and probability of assessment of receiving such funding.
 Describe the departmental and college support for the acquisition and identify cost sharing amounts that will be contributed, if any.

-8. Appendices: Include appendices as needed, including approval forms, vendor estimates, and other supplementary materials pertinent to your proposed project.
+8. Appendices: Include appendices as needed, including Letters of Commitment, vendor estimates, and other supplementary materials pertinent to your proposed project.
 Please be considerate of reviewers’ time and file space; avoid excessive appendices.

 - Go to the CRC Submissions Portal.

 - Login using your FSU username and password.